 The leaves of the tea plant contain caffeine and other compounds that can be brewed into teas or used in other forms.
 Green, black and oolong teas are all made from the Camellia sinensis plant and contain varying levels of caffeine as well as antioxidants which can help protect our bodies from free radicals.
 Tea is also an excellent source of hydration since it contains no calories or sugar.

-See also What is Twinleaf Plant
+See also What is Turnip Plant

 The stems and roots of the tea plant can also be used to make herbal tinctures which have medicinal properties that have been known to help with digestive issues and reduce inflammation.
 This is done by steeping the stems and roots in alcohol or glycerin in order to extract their beneficial compounds.